udayvunnam/money-exchange-api/README.md

 ## Documentation

-swagger is available at http://localhost:8080/api-docs/
+After starting the server, swagger is available at http://localhost:8080/api-docs/

 ## Running tests